-EVMWD customers currently pay a flat (fixed) rate for sewer service, which doesn’t account for the impacts that households have on the sewer system.
+EVMWD customers previously paid a flat (fixed) rate for sewer service, which doesn’t account for the impacts that households have on the sewer system.
 The most significant impact comes from the number of people living in each home.

 To more accurately reflect the costs of providing sewer service, EVMWD’s Board of Directors adopted a variable residential rate structure based on the actual number of people living in a home.
 The variable charge will cover the cost of collecting and transporting sewage to the treatment plant, chemical supplies and disposal.

-Under this new structure, bills will be based on the number of people in the home, multiplied by the variable charge, and adding the total to the new lower fixed rate.
+Under this new structure, bills are based on the number of people in the home, multiplied by the variable charge, and adding the total to the new lower fixed rate.

 For example, if Eddie lived with his wife and two children, they would confirm with EVMWD that they have four people in their household; their bill would be 4 x $6.93, or $27.72, plus the fixed rate of $20.29, for a total sewer bill of $48.01.

-The new sewer rates were adopted at the EVMWD Rate Hearing on July 27, 2017, and will take effect on July 1, 2018.
+The new sewer rates were adopted at the EVMWD Rate Hearing on July 27, 2017, and took effect on July 1, 2018.